Amekyras/kitsune/README.md

 Kitsune v0.2 - £150, set of two £275

-Free collection at certain UK tournaments or domestic shipping £5
+Free collection at certain UK tournaments or domestic shipping £5 (£7.50 for set of two)

 USA/other international pricing for a v0.2 set may vary, but is currently $210 including standard international shipping, not including any import taxes you may need to pay if they apply.